sewagodimo/Unity0.13/README.md

 }
 ```

-The ***OnTriggerEnter*** event is called when a collider collides with a collider that acts as a trigger (the IsTrigger check box is ticked).
-A trigger collider does not react phyiscally, but will be called on collisions.
-In contrast the ***OnCollisionEnter*** event is called between to colliders that are not triggers, which also react physically with one another.
+The ***OnTriggerEnter*** event is called when a collider collides with a [trigger collider](https://unity3d.com/learn/tutorials/modules/beginner/physics/colliders-as-triggers) (the IsTrigger check box is ticked).
+A trigger collider does not react phyiscally, but will be call OnTriggerEnter on collisions.
+In contrast, the ***OnCollisionEnter*** event is called when two non-trigger colliders collide physically with one another.
 Try making the *Collectable* object's collider non-trigger and replace the OnTriggerEnter function with [OnCollisionEnter](http://docs.unity3d.com/ScriptReference/Collider.OnCollisionEnter.html).

 ```csharp
 void OnTriggerEnter(Collider other)